Before making your information request

 - it is vexatious or repeated

-- if it falls under one of the exemptions
+- it if it falls under one of the exemptions

 If your request is refused, we will explain why and give you details of how to apply for an internal review of this decision.
 For details on how to make a complaint, see below.
 If, after an internal review, the Council still refuses your request, you may ask the Information Commissioner to review that decision.